aws-samples/aws-msk-content-streaming/README.md

-# How to Stream Content on the Web with Log-Based Architectures on Amazon MSK
+# How to Stream Content on the Web with Amazon MSK

 The repository contains the sample code for the article.